syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 public class ContactInfo
 {
- private string name = "John";
-        private string address = "No 7 Old Bungalow,West Street,WarZone,France";
     private string country;

-        [Display(Name = "First Name")]
-        public String Name
-        {
-            get
-            {
-                return name;
-            }
-            set
-            {
-                name = value;
-            }
-        }

-        [DataType(DataType.MultilineText)]
-        public string Address
-        {
-            get
-            {
-                return address;
-            }
-            set
-            {
-                address = value;
-            }
-        }
     public string Country
     {
         get
         {
             return country;
         }
         set
         {
             country = value;
         }
     }
 }
 {% endhighlight %}
 {% endtabs %}

-### Maximum display item in dropdown column
+#### Maximum display item in dropdown column

-Restrict the number of suggestions displayed and get the remaining items loaded by selecting LoadMore.You can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
+Restrict the number of suggestions displayed and get the remaining items loaded by selecting LoadMore.You can restrict maximum suggestion to be displayed with the [MaximumSuggestion](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormAutoCompleteItem~MaximumSuggestion.html) property.
 You can set the desired text for displaying the Load more text using the `LoadMoreText` property.

 {% tabs %}
 {% highlight c# %}